 See the recipe card for full information on ingredients and quantities.

 There are so many amazing variations that you can make with a citrus olive oil cake.
-Here are two of my favorites:
+Here are a few of my favorites:

-- Lemon Olive Oil Cake: Light and airy with a classic lemon citrus flavor.
+- Lemon Olive Oil Cake: Light and airy with lemon zest - a classic lemon citrus flavor.

 - Lemon Rosemary Olive Oil Cake: A take on lemon olive oil cake with the addition of some floral rosemary which is infused into the olive oil before baking.